MLXProjects/android_kernel_rhea/README.md

 # How to compile this?
 I recommend using the arm-linux-androideabi 4.6 toolchain (from AOSP or another source is fine), but IIRC 4.9 arm-eabi works fine.
 Other toolchains weren't tested.
-After setting ARCH=arm and CROSS_COMPILE=/path/to/your/toolchain/bin/arm-blah- you need to make using *cyanogenmod_zanin_defconfig*.
+After setting ARCH=arm and CROSS_COMPILE=/path/to/your/toolchain/bin/arm-blah- you need to make using *cyanogenmod_coriplus_defconfig*.